A Mandala Garden Plan and Layout: A Unique Spiral Garden

 What a unique spiral garden!
 A mandala garden is not only is beautiful and bountiful but also encourages reflection.
 See Leah’s story, garden plan, and photos for inspiration.

 A mandala garden is round in design.
-A great solution for smaller plots of land, it’s a way to grow more vegetables in less space.
-This design is also good for gardeners with compacted soil and works well to capture run-off and retain water.
+It’s a great solution for smaller plots of land, allowing you to grow more vegetables in less space.
+This design is also good for gardeners with compacted soil and works well to capture runoff and retain water.
+Beyond the physical benefits, these spiral gardens interconnect nature and art, encouraging more relaxation and contemplation.

-Leah’s Garden Story
+Leah’s Mandala Garden

 This shape also cuts down on watering time and makes weeding much easier!
 Empty areas in the plan are necessary to allow for space to stage and store harvests on long gardening days.